-Pisa might be a city which boasts relics and architecture that are hundreds of years old, but this city is still the perfect holiday destination in 2020 and 2020.
+Pisa might be a city which boasts relics and architecture that are hundreds of years old, but this city is still the perfect holiday destination in 2021.
 The excellent food, world-renowned attractions and nearby coastal beaches all combine to make for the ideal holiday destination this year.
 Situated in the sought-after region of Tuscany, this surprisingly compact city has a long and varied history, and has been greatly influenced by its marine locality.
 The Leaning Tower of Pisa is, without question, the most famous attraction in the city but there's much more to discover besides.
 The nearby beaches are stunning and can easily be visited for a day trip, and there are many child-friendly attractions which makes travelling with the little ones a breeze.
 Finish off your day with some excellent food and a cocktail by the river and you're in for a simply amazing city break in Pisa.

 Why book Pisa holidays